 Mixing Opioids and Alcohol Together

 Alcohol and opioid drugs are addictive enough substances on their own; taking these two substances together can lead to serious problems and increases the likelihood of addiction.
-This is one form of polydrug abuse – a dangerous pattern of taking two or more addictive and intoxicating substances together, in order to enhance euphoria or offset negative side effects.

 Both OxyContin and alcohol are central nervous system depressants, meaning they both increase one’s sense of pleasure, induce relaxation and sedation, and reduce pain sensations.
 These two substances act on different pathways in the brain to create these sensations.
 However, the drugs can enhance the side effects of each other when they are taken together and increase the risk of overdose or alcohol poisoning.

 Some people may accidentally consume too much alcohol and OxyContin together.
 Older adults with chronic pain problems are at high risk of this kind of accident.
 They are prescribed painkillers like OxyContin, which they only have to take once or twice per day for effective pain management.
 Prescription painkillers like OxyContin come with warnings not to consume alcohol while taking these prescription medicines, but many people believe “small” amounts of alcohol are safe to consume.
 Even one or two glasses of wine, or a couple bottles of beer, can lead to serious health consequences.

 Alcohol can change how OxyContin is released into the body; the drug may release faster, as alcohol can change how the time-release aspects of the drug are metabolized.
 This can lead to increased euphoria, sedation, a greater risk for addiction, and an increased risk of breathing problems.

 A person who misuses OxyContin can experience various side effects, including:

 - Changes in heart rate.